NotTacoz/jacaranda/content/notes/AT/chemistry/Redox.md

 - zinc is more reactive, so oxidises and loses electrons that flow blah blah blah blah
 - the solid thingy is usually graphite or platinum.
 ## Anode and Cathode
-- An ox & Red cat
+- An Ox & Red Cat
 - Anode is negative, Cathode is positive (in galvanic cells only - in electrolytic cells anode is positive and cathode is negative!)

 ## Feasibility of a Reaction